pcdv15/ALLOGGIO-HOTEL_MinorProject_ASD/README.md

 Note: For the software to be working properly, you should install WampServer.
 You can download the latest version in here: http://www.wampserver.com/en/#download-wrapper

+01. Open the downloaded file and click Run to start the installation process.